fay102/Practical-Machine-Learning-Project/README.md

 [1] 5885   53
 ```
 ## 3.Modeling
-We applied Random Forest and Decision Tree to fit the training data set.
+We applied Random Forest, Decision Tree and GBM to fit the training data set.
 For Random Forest, a 5-fold cross validation is used to determine the optimal value of mtry.
 For Decision Tree, we also used 5-fold cross validation to choose the best complexity parameter.
+In GBM, tuning parameters are also determined through cross validation.
+At the end, we compared the performance of these three methods based on the out-of-sample errors.

 ### 3.1 Random Forest
 ```r
 > fit.rf <- train(classe ~ ., data=training, method="rf", trControl=control, ntree=300)